Skip to content

 • Deceased Beneficiary: The account holder has passed away, and the account is frozen.

-Process Overview When a return occurs, the beneficiary bank sends the funds back to Solaris.
+Process Overview: When a return occurs, the beneficiary bank sends the funds back to Solaris.
 We then credit the original amount back to the sender's account.